|Position:||Director of Operations|

-This is Dedin's third year in the athletic department as she previously served as the director of operations for Olympic sports; overseeing the administrative duties for soccer, tennis and men's and women's golf.
+This is Dedin's fourth year in the athletic department as she previously served as the director of operations for Olympic sports; overseeing the administrative duties for soccer, tennis and men's and women's golf.
 Dedin assisted with marketing and recruiting materials for those sports as well as travel and game day operations.
-She has also helped as a point person for Colorado's newest sport, women's lacrosse, which debuts in the spring of 2014.
+She has also helped as a point person for Colorado's newest sport, women's lacrosse, which debuted in the spring of 2014.

 Dedin is a 2011 graduate of Colorado, earning her bachelor's degree in broadcast journalism with a minor in technology, arts and media.
 She served on the executive board for the Delta Delta Delta sorority and worked with CU's Sports Mag, a student run television news show.
 Dedin also worked for two years in the CU Athletic Director's office handling special projects for Mike Bohn while assisting with donations and expenses and gaining an overall working knowledge of the athletic department.